Features on mercy.net and MyMercy, including online scheduling, require scheduled downtime June 25 - July 1. Learn more.

 Your Mercy provider can help with strategies for managing PTSD-related anger.
-Relaxation techniques such as yoga, meditation or tai chi may help as well.
+Relaxation and integrative techniques such as yoga, meditation or tai chi may help as well.

 Usually, PTSD appears within three months of a traumatic event.
 But people respond differently, and symptoms may not occur until years later.